-War in Ukraine brings rare sight in Russia: Protests in dozens of cities against Putin and the attacks
+Attack on Ukraine brings rare sight in Russia: Protests in cities against Putin and invasion

 The protests came with an outpouring of horror from liberal Russians, social media influencers, sportspeople, actors, television presenters and others.

-Russian opposition leader Alexei Navalny Thursday spoke out against the war during a court hearing, as members of the Russian political elite either remained silent or celebrated.
+Russian opposition leader Alexei Navalny on Thursday spoke out against the attacks during a court hearing, as members of the Russian political elite either remained silent or celebrated.

 Navalny was appearing via video link in court on charges of fraud, one of several cases against him, after he was nearly fatally poisoned with a chemical weapon by Russian security agents in 2020 and jailed in 2021 upon returning to Russia following medical treatment for the poisoning in Germany.
 His political organization was banned as extremist last year.
 He calls the charges against him political.